Yoga Heart Openers are the Antidote to Your Winter Blues

 Heart Opening vs. Back Bending

 You may notice that the poses we’re calling heart openers could just as accurately be called backbends.
 We’re not trying to pull the wool over your eyes: it’s true that they are the same set of poses.
 So why does it matter what we call them?
 The terminology can actually offer a subtle difference in approach.
 Back bending puts the emphasis on the mobility of the spine.
 Since most people are most flexible in their lumbar spines, that’s where the curve goes when you ask your spine to move into extension.
 It takes a concerted effort to work on the rest of your spine, particularly the upper back which is behind the heart.
 (For yoga purposes, assume the heart is on your sternum.)
-When you call the pose a heart opener, you’ve gotten your chest, ribs, scapula, and shoulders into the action in addition to activating your thoracic spine.
+When you call the pose a heart opener, you’ve gotten your chest, ribs, scapula, and shoulders into the action, in addition to activating your thoracic spine.
 As you move into intermediate and advanced backbends, it’s key to think of your shoulder blades as the support system for your heart.
 It all helps make more space for your spinal extension and takes pressure off your low back.
-It’s also super important to set up each pose with the proper alignment to keep from putting undue pressure on your vulnerable joints, including the ones in your spine.
+It’s also super important to set up each pose with the proper alignment to keep from putting undue strain on your vulnerable joints, including the ones in your spine.
 You may need blocks and a wall along the way.

 Upward Facing Dog (Urdhva Mukha Svanasana)